nidushan/wedding-seating-chart-main/README.md

 * `string`: The single name of the guest.
 Most guests can be represented this way.
 * `string[]`: An array of multiple names the guest may go by.
 If a guest has multiple names that you want to be accessible in the application, they should all be listed here.
 Note that the first name in the array will always be displayed on the escort card.
     * Furthermore, tags or roles may be added to this array.
 Tags are designated with an asterisk at the beginning (for instance, `"*Best Man"` or `"*Mother"`).
 Tags are explained [below](#searching).

-## Hosting Your Data
-Your JSON data can be hosted one of two ways:

-### Locally
-Store your JSON file in the [`public/`](/public) folder.
-When the React application is built, the JSON file will be bundled in the build output folder and hosted on the same static server as the rest of the appliation.

-Set `REACT_APP_DATA_URL=./[file name].json` in your `.env` file and when building the application.

-### Externally
-Host your JSON file on some external site.

-Set `REACT_APP_DATA_URL` to the external URL where your JSON file may be found in your `.env` file and when building the application.

 ## Searching
 Searching is the process by which guests find their escort card.
 Searching is case-insensitive and designed to be as simple as possible.